vegapw/cse210-03/README.md

 # Jumper
-Experience the classic game of hanged, with a parachute instead of tree.
-You just need to guess a word by using letters, or a word if you feel confident, but you just have 4 tries to guess, so enjoy the game and play as many times you want.
+Experience the classic game of hanged, with a parachute instead of a tree.
+You just need to guess a word by using letters, or the complete word if you feel confident, but you just have 4 tries to guess, so enjoy the game and play as many times you want.

 ---